 The operating experience and continuous performance improvement elements were assessed during the PSR in multiple safety factors.
-The OE and performance improvement programmes were assessed in PSR safety performance [67] and international operating experience reviews [66].
-The review concluded that the OE programme at Koeberg was robust and comprehensive, with no deviations against national and international requirements.
+The OE and performance improvement programmes were assessed in PSR safety performance [69] and international operating experience reviews [68].
+The review concluded that the OE programme at Koeberg is robust and comprehensive, with no deviations against national and international requirements.
 Furthermore, the PSR concluded that:

-- the OE programme at Koeberg currently met NNR, WENRA, and IAEA requirements; - the OE programme at Koeberg was adequate for identifying, grading, and disseminating internal and external OE and research findings; - Koeberg had a mechanism for providing effective feedback on OE for ageing management to benefit from both internal and external operating experience; - a robust corrective action programme existed.
+- the OE programme at Koeberg currently meets NNR, WENRA, and IAEA requirements; - the OE programme at Koeberg is adequate for identifying, grading, and disseminating internal and external OE and research findings; - Koeberg has a mechanism for providing effective feedback on OE for ageing management to benefit from both internal and external operating experiences; - a robust corrective action programme exists.
 Corrective actions were prioritised, scheduled, and - in general - effectively implemented.
-Effectiveness reviews were performed, where appropriate;

-- sufficient computer hardware and software tools existed to collect, store, retrieve, and document operating experience at Koeberg; - Koeberg had sufficient sources of OE and had sufficiently incorporated these into the organisation; - Koeberg conducted investigations of potential trends, and quarterly deviation trend reports were produced and reported to safety committees; - safety-related events (internal OE) were adequately identified, captured, assessed, and incorporated into organisational learning processes; and - nuclear and radiological safety performance was adequate as determined by the recording, analysis, and trending of internal operating experience.
+Effectiveness reviews were performed, where appropriate; - sufficient computer hardware and software tools exist to collect, store, retrieve, and document operating experience at Koeberg; - Koeberg has sufficient sources of OE and had sufficiently incorporated these into the organisation; - Koeberg conducts investigations of potential trends, and quarterly deviation trend reports are produced and reported to safety committees; - safety-related events (internal OE) are adequately identified, captured, assessed, and incorporated into organisational learning processes; and - nuclear and radiological safety performance are adequate as determined by the recording, analysis, and trending of internal operating experience.